What is soy?

 - In a trial of genistein (a major isoflavone), prostate cancer patients scheduled for radical prostatectomy received either a placebo or genistein (30 mg/ day) for 3-6 weeks before surgery.
 PSA levels in patients who received genistein decreased slightly while PSA levels in those who received the placebo increased slightly.

 - A trial of a soy protein supplement (containing 60 mg/ day of isoflavones) studied patients with early-stage prostate cancer.
 Those who received the supplement for 12 weeks had slightly greater decreases in PSA and testosterone levels than those who received placebo.
-These results suggest that soy may help slow the progression of prostate cancer.

 - Trials of whole soy were done in men scheduled for surgery to remove the prostate.
 In one study, patients given soy supplements for 2 weeks before surgery showed much higher levels of isoflavones in prostate tissue than in blood.
 In another study, patients who ate high-phytoestrogen bread (containing soy or soy and linseed) had greater decreases in PSA levels than those who ate wheat bread.